Vista L.A. takes a look at plans to transform the LA River

 One of her well-known projects is Vista Hermosa Park, which has vast views of downtown L.A and includes trails, open space, small creeks and trees everywhere.

-Lehrer originally came from El Salvador and said her country's beauty is what inspired her to become an urban designer and landscape architect.
+Lehrer originally came from El Salvador and said her country's beauty is what inspired her to become a landscape urbanist.

 You can learn more about the projects Lehrer is doing at https://mlagreen.com/.